build-security/opa-java-spring-client/README.md

 ## Try it out

 Run your PDP (OPA) instance (assuming it runs on localhost:8181) and your spring server(localhost:8080).
+* Please make sure to [define some pdp policy rules](https://docs.build.security/policies/creating-a-new-policy).
 ### PDP Request example

 This is what the input received by the PDP would look like.